anoelsm/anoelsm/README.md

 Broadly, I am interested in phytoplankton diversity and biogeography with a focus on utilizing theoretical modeling and advanced data analysis tools.
 I work mainly in R but I'm also proficient in MatLab and Python, and enjoy learning new platforms for analysis and visualization.

 I can be reached at ans132@ucsd.edu.
-For more info check out my website: alainanoel-smith.com

 <!---
 anoelsm/anoelsm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.